FIFA confirms Chelsea have appealed transfer ban

 "The club wishes to emphasise that it respects the important work undertaken by FIFA in relation to the protection of minors and has fully cooperated with FIFA throughout its investigation," Chelsea said.

-A FIFA spokesperson confirmed that Chelsea has submitted its appeal against the ban.
+A FIFA spokesperson confirmed on Tuesday that Chelsea have now submitted their appeal against the ban.

-Barcelona was handed a similar transfer ban in 2014 but an appeal by the LaLiga club pushed the punishment into the following year.
+Barcelona were handed a similar transfer ban in 2014 but an appeal by the LaLiga club pushed the punishment into the following year.

 They subsequently signed Luis Suarez, Ivan Rakitic, Jeremy Mathieu, Claudio Bravo and Marc-Andre ter Stegen before the ban came into effect.